raikarvarun/Mahadiscom_Energy_Bill/README.md

 # Mahadiscom_API
-Python script to download mahadiscom light bill and upload to google drive
+Python script to download mahadiscom light bill ( mahavitaran api ) and upload to google drive.

 # Requirements

-1> Convert Html to Pdf by wkhtmltopdf and pdfkit (this is fast but not font accurate print)
+1> Convert Html to Pdf by wkhtmltopdf and pdfkit (this is fast algorithm but not accurate print)

     1. Install wkhtmltopdf
     Go to the wkhtmltopdf official downloads page,